CAUSING HARM IN YOUR RELATIONSHIPS WITH DOMESTIC VIOLENCE OR ABUSE?

 Maybe a group is not your thing.
 Or the meeting schedule doesn’t fit your schedule.
 Still, you want to put yourself on the right path that will lead to permanent change and a better life.
 Our interactive, self-paced, online course may be the right solution.

 Go to work

 Transforming your behavior is best described as a journey: it takes time and effort.
 And every excursion is easier with a guide.
 We created our hands-on Guidebook to give you lots of guidance to help you reach your destination.

 I’m here for someone else

-Maybe you arrived on this site not because you are a man who struggles with this issue, but because you know one who does.
+Maybe you arrived on this site not because you are a person who struggles with this issue, but because you know someone who does.
 If you are a partner, family member, or friend and you’re wondering if this site might be a good resource to share, we have a page built just for you.
 Start there, then explore the rest of our content.